False Positives and Other Statistical Errors in Standard Analyses of Eye Movements in Reading: Materials and methods

 \subsection{Calculation of model parameters}

 There is of course not a single set of parameter values that describes eye-tracking measures collected across different types of reading experiments.
 Depending on the stimuli, the instructions, and the subject population, the parameters can rather take a range of values.
 In order to increase the generalizability of our results, we therefore sampled model parameters from a range of plausible values that cover a wide range hypothetical reading experiments.
-Specifically, each iteration of the Monte Carlo simulation used a unique parameter set that was sampled from a multidimensional uniform distribution the dimensions of which corresponded to the parameters of the model.
-The end points of this distribution were marked by the parameters found in two real reading experiments: \citeNP{AngeleEtAl2013} and \citeNP{MetznerEtAl2015P600}.
+Specifically, each iteration of the Monte Carlo simulation used a unique parameter set that was sampled from a multidimensional uniform distribution whose dimensions corresponded to the parameters of the model.
+The end points of this distribution were marked by the parameters found in two published reading experiments: \citeNP{AngeleEtAl2013} and \citeNP{MetznerEtAl2016}.

-These experiments were chosen because, first, they represent the class of experiments that we are interested in (standard reading experiments) and, second, because their data strongly differed in relevant ways: The experiment by Angele and colleagues had low rates of refixations and regressions.
+These experiments were chosen because, first, they represent the class of experiments that we are interested in (standard reading experiments) and, second, because their data differed significantly in relevant ways: The experiment by Angele and colleagues investigated parafoveal preview.
+It had low rates of refixations and regressions because the sentences were easy to read and the manipulation (type of preview shown for the target word) was relative subtle.
 The eye-tracking measures therefore showed relatively high correlations.
-In contrast to that, the experiment by Metzner and colleagues had high rates of refixations and regressions, which led to relatively low correlations of eye-tracking measures.
-Thus, we expected a smaller increase in false positives due to multiple testing for data sets resembling the study by Angele and colleagues than for data sets resembling the study by Metzner and colleagues.
+In contrast to that, the experiment by Metzner and colleagues used difficult sentences that included syntactic or semantic violations in four out of overall six conditions.
+As a result, there were high rates of refixations and regressions in the target region, which led to relatively low correlations of eye-tracking measures.
+Thus, we expected a smaller increase in false positives due to multiple testing for data sets resembling the study by Angele et al. than for data sets resembling the study by Metzner et al.

 The numbers of subjects and items used in the studies by Angele et al. and Metzner et al. were relatively high because both studies had more complex designs than is assumed in the present simulations.
 We therefore used numbers of subjects and items that are more representative for experiments with simple designs, ranging from 20 to 50 subjects and items.